The Voice of Nepal: Season 7

 The official YouTube channel of The Voice of Nepal (VON) has announced three of the four coaches for the upcoming Season 7.
 Coach Pramod will be joining the team after being absent from Season 6 of The Voice of Nepal and Season 4 of The Voice of Nepal Kids.
 From The Voice of Nepal Kids, Coach Melina and Coach Khem will also serve as coaches this season.
 On September 4, 2025, The Voice of Nepal announced that Raju Lama will be joining as the fourth coach.
-This sets up an exciting season, with three of the four coaches already having championship titles: Pramod Kharel (Seasons 2 and 3), Raju Lama (Season 4), and Khem Century (Season 6).
-While Melina has not yet won The Voice of Nepal, she has claimed victory in The Voice Kids Nepal.
+This sets up an exciting season, with all four coaches already having championship titles: Pramod Kharel (Seasons 2 and 3; Kids Seasons 1, 2, and 3), Raju Lama (Season 4), Khem Century (Season 6), and Melina Rai (Kids Season 4).

-As of October 31, 2025 the Blind audition has started premiering on youtube and National Television in Nepal.
+Nita Kumari Thapa Magar was named the winner of Voice of Nepal Season 7 on February 14, 2026, giving Coach Raju Lama his second championship victory and the adult version of the show its first female winner.

 The Voice Kids

-The Voice of Kids is a junior version of The Voice of Nepal based on the original Dutch version.
-Digital auditions were opened in April 2021.
-Two coaches were also announced during the Grand Finale of The Voice of Nepal season 3.
-Prabisha Adhikari and Pramod Kharel were announced as the first two coaches of The Voice of Kids season 1.
-Raju Lama and Milan Newar were also announced through the official social media platforms of the show as the final two coaches.
-Contestants are required to be between the ages of 6 and 14.
-On February 24, 2023, it was announced that Sushant KC is the newest coach replacing Raju Lama.
-The Voice of Kids Season 3 was announced by Social Media platform.
-In this season Chhewang Lama and Melina Rai entered as new Coaches replacing Sushant KC and Prabisha Adhikari from Season 2.
-On January 24, 2025, The digital audition was opened for season 4.
-This was officially announced during Voice of Nepal's Season 6 episode 3 of blind audition.